 You can use a graduated tobacco (T1 #124), coupled with an (81B #027) warming filter to add drama and colour to an otherwise dreary scene.

-A polarizing filter will work best when used at 90 degrees to the sun.
+A polarizing filter will work at its optimum best when used at 90 degrees to the sun.
 In other words, the sun's path is from East to West, so the nearer you are facing North or South, the more functional your polariser will be.
 They are also best used early to mid morning or mid to late afternoon.